Web App

 In library, every avatar shared 3 consistent groups head, torso, limbs and for that I used Figma components to swap parts and validate that cross‑mixing looked natural.

-Certain accessories (balloons, special props, hats) wouldn’t align predictably across mixes.
+Certain accessories (balloons, hats etc.) wouldn’t align predictably across mixes.
 Even with standardized names, the raster assets made the system fragile, a small swap could break the composition.

 Phase 2